locationtech/geotrellis/docs/vector/geojson-support.md

 ```

 1. First, parse a string as a bit of json.
 For this (`parseGeoJson`)
-is an implicit method on String that is added when you `import geotrellis.vector._`. `parseGeoJson` takes
+is an implicit method on String that is added when you `import geotrellis.vector.io._`. `parseGeoJson` takes
 one type parameter.
 You'll use `geotrellis.vector.json.JsonFeatureCollectionMap`
 in this case, since your geojson has IDs which you'll want to keep.
 This
 class represents IDs as keys to corresponding features.